Ardchattan Priory: Gardens

-There are a number of roses in the priory gardens, herbaceous borders, and over thirty varieties of trees.
-"On entering the garden, shrub walks lead off the main drive.
-The neutral soil and temperate climate allow a wide variety of plants to thrive: a huge Cornus kousa, Eucryphia glutinosa, Hoheria lyalii mingle with scented roses and philadelphus.
+The neutral soil and temperate climate allow a wide variety of plants to thrive, as well as over thirty varieties of trees, such as a huge Cornus kousa, Eucryphia glutinosa, and Hoheria lyalii as well as with scented roses and philadelphus.
+There are two main sections to the gardens: a woodland garden from the 1960s and an older formal garden near the priory.
+Shrub walks lead off the main drive of the garden.
 A wild flower meadow planted under a variety of sorbus trees is a more recent addition.
-Extensive lawns are bordered by herbaceous beds, roses and a rockery."
+The lawns are bordered by herbaceous beds, roses and a rockery.
+In addition, there is a walled kitchen garden.
+The gardens are surrounded by Picturesque parkland, with clumps of trees as well as woodland.

 The gardens are also listed by Historic Environment Scotland because of their high historical, horticultural and scenic value.

 Yew Trees

-"Ardchattan Priory whose yew trees (Taxus baccata), according to other accounts, were inspected by Robert the Bruce and cut to make at least some of the longbows used at the Battle of Bannockburn."
+The priory's yew trees (Taxus baccata) were allegedly inspected by Robert the Bruce and cut to make at least some of the longbows used at the Battle of Bannockburn.